SanthoshRam333/EmployeeTurnOverPrediction/README.md

 * Offer modest salaries and perks
   * To maintain the critical employee’s company need’s to offer equitable and modest salaries.
 You can also give added perks like flexible schedules, travel discounts etc.
 * Employee Engagement
   * When you have talented employee’s we need to find ways that you can help expand the employee’s skill set, so that their involvement in the job increases.
-If their involvement is low, they will get bored and think that they are not growing within the organization.
+If their involvement is low, they will get bored and think that they are not growing within the organization